bgoutorbe/seismic-noise-tomography/README.md

 updates.
 These will be backward-compatible, **except if new parameters appear in the configuration file**.

-**In other word, after any update, you should check whether new parameters were added to the example configuration file (`tomo_Brazil.cnf`) and insert them accordingly to your own configuration file.**
+**In other words, after any update, you should check whether new parameters were added to the example configuration file (`tomo_Brazil.cnf`) and insert them accordingly to your own configuration file.**